Lamar Jackson finally leads Ravens over Chiefs 36-35

 With Jackson leading the Ravens’ 251 yards rushing and throwing for 239 and a score, Baltimore ensured that all four AFC North teams would have 1-1 records.
 Kansas City, which allowed 481 yards and gained 405, also is 1-1 in the rugged AFC West.

-Twice the Ravens misfired on 2-point conversions, but Jackson’s run for a first down on fourth-and-1 after Edwards-Helaire fumbled secured the victory.

-”He (coach John Harbaugh) asked if we wanted to go for it,” Jackson said. ”I said, `Hell yeah.’
+“I asked (coach John Harbaugh) if we were going for it,” Jackson said, adding with a laugh, “He said, `Hell yeah.’

 “I said, `Man, I got to get this first down no matter what.”

 Like a video game with no controller for defense, the teams moved up and down the field with little opposition.
-Most thrilling was Travis Kelce’s 46-yard slalomin which he avoided nearly the entire Baltimore defensive unit before falling into the end zone, exhausted.
+Most thrilling was Travis Kelce’s 46-yard slalomin which he avoided nearly the entire Baltimore defensive unit, breaking three tackles before falling into the end zone, exhausted.

-But it was not enough because Mahomes finally threw an interception in September, to Tavon Young, which set up Jackson’s first touchdown run.
+But it was not enough because Mahomes finally threw an interception in September, by Tavon Young, which set up Jackson’s first touchdown run.

 “We were strong and together and we kept that focus,” Jackson said, referring to the overtime loss at Las Vegas to open the season.
 “I know my team is going to look at me and I got to do it for my guys.”